 - Who am I? - You'll need name tags and a pen.
 Write down a list of celebrity names on name tags.
 Have each person pick a name tag and without looking stick it on his/her forehead.
 Now go mingle and find out who you are.
 Go around the group and ask "yes/no" questions such as "Am I a woman?" or "Do I have brown hair?"
 Only ask one question at a time and move on to another person.
 Great corporate retreat icebreaker!

 - Jedi Mind Trick - Stand in a circle with one person in the middle.
 The goal of the person in the center is to take another participant’s place in the circle.
 Members of the outer circle attempt to switch places without losing a spot in the circle to the person in the middle.
 To switch places, a participant on the outside makes eye contact with another member of the circle and then both members run across the circle and switch places.
 No talking or additional gestures can be used.

 - Egg Drop - You'll need fresh eggs.
 Using the materials found in the wilderness, the team goal is to build a structure that will support a free falling egg dropped from a predetermined height without the egg breaking.

-- Blind Square- The team forms a circle with arms outstretched, drops hands and sits down.
+- Blind Square- The team forms a circle with arms outstretched, drops hands, and sits down.
 Team members put blindfolds on.
-Facilitator places the rope in the middle of the circle.
-The group is instructed to form perfect square with each team member holding on to the rope.
+The facilitator places the rope in the middle of the circle.
+The group is instructed to form a perfect square with each team member holding on to the rope.
 No team member can let go of the rope.
-When group members feel the task is completed, they can take off the blindfolds to check the results.
+When group members feel the task is completed, they can take off their blindfold to check the results.

 The River Dance Lodge in Idaho has plenty of ideas for corporate retreats.
 Please give us a call with any questions or request our lodge for your next corporate outing.